timghill/timghill.github.io/_pages/cv.md

 # Presentations

 ## Primary author
-**Hill, T.**\*, and Dow, C. F. (2021) Modeling the Dynamics of Supraglacial Rivers and Distributed Meltwater Flow on the Greenland Ice Sheet With the Subaerial Drainage System (SaDS) Model. ??? presentation at AGU Fall Meeting (2021), New Orleans, USA.

 **Hill, T.**\* (2021) Surface energy balance modelling in the St. Elias Mountains, Yukon.
 Queen's University.
 (Invited)